-My research interests are in 3D Computer Graphics and Animation, an area I've worked in for nearly 30 years, and in which I have over 80 refereed publications.
-My research can be categorised into three main areas: facial modelling and animation, digital heritage, and simulation, visualisation and interfaces.
+My research interests are in 3D Computer Graphics and Animation, an area I've worked in for nearly 30 years, and in which I have over 100 refereed publications.
+My research can be categorised into three main areas: facial modelling and animation, AR and VR technology and applications, and simulation and sketch-based interfaces.
 I am Head of the Visual Computing Research Group and I also have a keen interest in education, and firmly support the University's stance on research-led teaching.

 Recent funded projects

 - Butterworth (PI, Architectural Studies), Bax (Humanstudio), Mackinder (Architectural Studies), Moreland, Hadley and Dean (Archaeology), Maddock (COM).
 Experience Castlegate.
 Festival of the Mind 2018, 20-30 September 2018 (£5k)